 Acknowledge that losing weight and maintaining that loss requires lifetime dedication.
 Instead of focusing on a “diet,” cast a wider net.
 Imagine a lifestyle overhaul.

-When people focus solely on the goal of weight loss, they are often left without direction when that goal is achieved.
-By looking at the bigger picture and focusing on a healthy life and subsequently a healthy weight, you set the stage for lasting habits.
+When people focus solely on the goal of weight loss, they are often left without direction on how to achieve that goal.
+Or even what to do when that goal is achieved.
+Instead, look at the habits and choices that helped lead to the problem in the first place.
+Focus on a healthy lifestyle and subsequently a healthy weight.
+Set the stage for lasting habits.
 Once you’ve made the commitment, you can develop an action plan and get started.

 Keep your goals SMART:

 This acronym, and similar versions of it, is frequently used in weight management.
 It’s also a great basis for weight-loss and fitness goals.

 “Cut out all dairy, sugar, meat, and carbs” is neither a practical nor a reasonable goal, nor is “Drop two dress sizes in the next six months.”
 While the latter is more specific, it may not be a realistic goal.
 It also doesn’t focus on the behavior that you need to follow to get to your goal.

 Vague goals can’t hold you accountable like specific ones do.
 Without specific goals, you can easily jeopardize your weight-loss strategy.
 You must also be able to track your goals.
 This ensures that you’re making positive changes to get the results you want.
 It also motivates you to keep going.